Was David Bowie's "Heroes" really based on a true story?

 Was the classic song inspired by two lovers kissing at the Berlin Wall?
 Or did it all come from Bowie's imagination?

 But "Heroes" wasn't always given such acclaim.
-When released as a single in September 1977, the song only made it to Number 24 in the charts.
+When released as a single on 23rd September 1977, the song only made it to Number 24 in the charts.
 NME reviewer Charlie Gillett said of Bowie: "I think his time has been and gone, and this just sounds weary."

 "Heroes" is a song which has grown in reputation.
 And as the years have gone by, we've discovered more about how the track was created and what inspired the lyrics.